 And "The Witch of Edmonton" is still performed all over the world.

-Titular character Mother Sawyer, whose first name was Elizabeth, was executed for witchcraft in April 1621, according to "The Wonderfull Discoverie of Elizabeth Sawyer a Witch, late of Edmonton, her conviction and condemnation and death," a pamphlet written that same year by Henry Goodcole, a chaplain at London's Newgate prison.
+The titular character, the witch, is based on the historical figure Elizabeth Sawyer.
+Sawyer was executed for witchcraft in April 1621, according to "The Wonderfull Discoverie of Elizabeth Sawyer a Witch, late of Edmonton, her conviction and condemnation and death," a pamphlet written that same year by Henry Goodcole, a chaplain at London's Newgate prison.

 "Who do we, even now in our own society, in our own lives, look to?
-Who ha sthe most information about the past to pass onto the next generation?
+Who has the most information about the past to pass onto the next generation?
 It's always women who are a little bit older," she says.
 "Maybe they are the ones who hold not traditional kinds of power but traditional kinds of wisdom who, potentially, in new social circumstances could make them a disruption to the social order.
 When you look at this idea of the positive witch, this idea that you can have individual autonomy and be free and work without massive complications, that you can hang out with other women and be empowered by that, I think that is connected to the history of witchcraft and persecution in a way."